The Project

 Stage One Consultation — March 2024

-During our initial stage of consultation in March - April 2024, we had identified three broad cable route corridors an electrical connection between the solar park and Melksham substation could follow:
+During our initial stage of consultation in March to April 2024, we had identified three broad cable route corridors within which the underground cables could be located.

 South from the 400kV substation, going across the M4 near Sevington then to the east of Yatton Keynell continuing to run south across the A420, then west of Gastard and east of Corsham until it reaches Melksham substation.